Q. Do you take in wildlife from the general public?

 Q. I’ve found a hedgehog out during the day, what should I do?

-A. Hedgehogs are nocturnal so they should not be out during the day.
-If you find one out in the daytime, you should put it in a box with a towel and phone a rescue centre for advice.
-Secure the hedgehog before it wanders off because in most cases there is a reason for it being out during the day; usually because it's poorly.
+Hedgehogs are nocturnal so they should not be out during the day.
+If you find one out in the daytime, you should put it in a box with a towel and phone a rescue centre for advice. as soon as possible.
+The longer they are out, the less chance they have for survival.
+It is usually due to internal parasites, lungworm, roundworm & fluke.
+All of which are fatal without correct treatment.
+Secure the hedgehog before it wanders off because in most cases there is a reason for it being out during the day; usually because it’s poorly.

 Q. What do you do with birds when you admit them?